Access to the Court for People with Disabilities

 Real-time Court Reporters for a person with a hearing impairment available upon request

 Court Reporters capable of real-time captioning are available by prior arrangement, in court cases involving hearing-impaired participants.
 Through this technology, the court reporter's symbols are fed into the computer which are then translated into the English language and appear on the computer screen to allow the deaf or hearing-impaired person to read the testimony as it is being given in the Court proceeding.

 There are numerous reserved parking spaces located within easy access near the entrances to our facilities.

 Sign Language Interpreters

 Whenever a person with a hearing impairment is party to any legal proceeding, chosen as a juror, or called as a witness, the Court in all instances appoints a qualified, nationally certified interpreter of sign language to interpret the proceedings.
 In the case of a hearing impaired juror, the interpreter shall be available throughout the actual trial and may accompany and communicate with such juror throughout any period during which the jury is sequestered or engaged in its deliberations.

 We are working to make our website compliant with the 36 CFR Part 1194, Section 508, Americans with Disabilities Act Guidelines.

 Wheelchair available upon request

-Wheelchairs are available in the DuPage County Courthouse by request.
-If you need this service please contact the DuPage County Courthouse Security Desk at 1-630-407-2014.
+Wheelchairs are available in the DuPage County Courthouse on a first come, first serve basis.
+If you have questions please contact the DuPage County Courthouse Security Desk at 1-630-407-2014.